Vladimir Kern is a pianist, trumpet player, and conductor. He was born into a family of musicians.

 At the age of six, Vladimir had already given his first public concert with an orchestra.
 He is the winner of the international charitable program “New Names,” and at the age of 13, he became principal trumpet of the Bolshoi Theatre Orchestra as the youngest musician in its history to achieve this position.

-He studied at the Gnessin School of Music in Moscow, and then at the Moscow Conservatory.
-Kern has two Master’s degree diplomas – one in trumpet and one in conducting.
-He studied and finished a postgraduate program with legendary Russian conductor Gennady Rozhdestvensky.
+He studied at the Gnessin School of Music in Moscow and then at the Moscow Conservatory.
+Kern has two Master’s degree diplomas – one in trumpet and one in opera-symphony conducting.
+He finished a postgraduate conducting program with legendary Russian conductor Gennady Rozhdestvensky.

-The conductor’s debut took place in 1999 at the Moscow Conservatory with the ensemble “Excelente.”
-In his conservatory student years, he was a guest conductor of the Ryazan Philharmonic Orchestra (Russia), the Cape Town Philharmonic Orchestra (South Africa), and performed with many different orchestras all over the world as principal trumpet, including The State Chamber Orchestra of Russia.
+As a conductor, Kern’s debut took place in 1999 at the Moscow Conservatory with the ensemble “Exelente.”
+During his conservatory student years, he was a guest conductor of the Ryazan Philharmonic Orchestra (Russia) and the Cape Town Philharmonic Orchestra (South Africa), and he performed with many different orchestras all over the world as trumpet soloist.

-In 2005, in cooperation with his sister Olga Kern, he conducted all four Rachmaninoff Piano Concerti and the Rhapsody on a Theme of Paganini in Cape Town, Durban, and Johannesburg, South Africa.
+In 2005, in cooperation with his sister Olga Kern, he conducted all four Rachmaninoff Piano Concertos and the Rhapsody on a Theme of Paganini in Cape Town, Durban, and Johannesburg (South Africa).

-In 2010, Vladimir won the Grand Prix at the international competition “New Generation” in Russia.
+In 2010, Vladimir won the Grand Prix at the International Competition “New Generation” in Russia.